Design pattern "State"

 Let's learn what is the "Decorator" design pattern πͺβββ

-Design pattern "Composite"
+Design pattern "Adapter"